What Is Small Business Restructuring and Why Is It So Popular?

 After 15 years of being an advisor, Brad has developed an excellent understanding of the legal and practical issues facing a director of an insolvent company – it is rare for a director to throw a new situation at Brad.

-Will a SBR Cost?
+What Will a SBR Cost?

-Small Business Restructuring process like?
+What Does the Small Business Restructuring process look like?

 A Small Business restructuring is easy to initiate – we just need a Resolution by a majority of directors.
 We prepare all the documents so all you need to do is sign on the dotted line.
 We will lead the process and deal with the creditors.